 2017 was Canada's Sesquicentennial!
 We celebrated with trivia and exhibits, see our Canada 150 at the Archives page for details.

-We offer behind the scenes tours of our vaults as part of Doors Open Edmonton in July and Free Admission Day in September.
+We offer behind the scenes tours of our vaults as part of Doors Open Edmonton in July.

 City of Edmonton Archives tour in 2005.